Roku is a company that creates streaming devices that allow you to consume content, such as games or movies, via the internet.

 Simultaneously, it signed deals with the likes of Disney+ or NBCU’s Peacock.
 On top of that, Roku inked a deal with the failed streaming platform Quibi to acquire the rights to its content library.

 In recent times, rumors arose that the company would finally start to create its own content which would then be distributed by The Roku Channel.
-While the rumors had been swiftly denied, many experts believe that Roku will eventually move into creating original content.
+While the rumors had been swiftly denied, many experts believed that Roku would eventually move into creating original content.

 How Does Roku Make Money?

-Roku makes money via hardware sales, by licensing its Roku OS, advertising on The Roku Channel, as well as by promoting other streaming subscriptions.
+Roku makes money by selling hardware, licensing its Roku OS, advertising on The Roku Channel, branded content, as well as by promoting other streaming subscriptions.

 One of the most obvious ways in which Roku generates revenue is simply by selling its streaming devices.